bodo-ai/Bodo/docs/docs/quick_start/quickstart_local_python.md

 ## A Simple Pandas Computation

 Now let's write a simple Python function that computes the sum of column `A` for all rows where `B` is greater than 4 using pandas.
-We need to decorate the function with `@bodo.jit` to indicate that we want to compile the code using Bodo.
+We decorate the function with `@bodo.jit` to indicate that we want to compile the code using Bodo.
 Let's also add a timer to measure the execution time.

 ```python